lzx551402/geodesc/README.md

 TensorFlow implementation of GeoDesc for ECCV'18 paper ["GeoDesc: Learning Local Descriptors by Integrating Geometry Constraints"](https://arxiv.org/abs/1807.06294), Zixin Luo, Tianwei Shen, Lei Zhou, Siyu Zhu, Runze Zhang, Yao Yao, Tian Fang and Long Quan.

+## Update 08/04/2019

+We improve the patch cropping implementation and now it gets 5 times faster.

 ## Update 14/08/2018

 We have provided an example to test the matching performance of GeoDesc (examples/image_matching.py).
 See usage below.